Undergraduate & Coursework Students

-Please call ICT helpdesk on 16000 if you have issues with access or email EIE IT Operations.
+Please call ICT helpdesk on 16000 if you have access issues.

 ("H:\" drive) - home directory - is your personal directory providing storage on the student server.You can access the "H:\" drive from the School computer labs, with the exception of lab440 which is not networked.

 For back-up purposes, we recommend that you store your work files on the "H:" drive, which is backed up daily.